yuan-kuan/yuan-kuan.github.io/qa.md

 # Team

 We're still a pretty small software team.
-You'll be our second QA.
-Our current QA is experienced, so the workload can be shared or backed up, but all testing work will be solo.
-We can discuss challenges or fill in for each other, but each job is expected to be done by one person from start to finish.
+You'll be our only QA when you join.
+But I have plan to improve our QA capacity, might even get two.

 # When Can You Start?